What is Otoplasty?

 Prominent Bowl

 The conchal bowl is the portion of the ear that can make the cup of the ear look too prominent.
-This can be from a combination of factors which includes excessive cartilage formation, poor angulation between the ear and the head.
+This can be caused by a combination of factors, including excessive cartilage formation and poor angulation between the ear and the head.

 Correction of the prominent conchal bowl may be done with a suture using what is called a setback sutures.